 Massimiliano Pelletti, Portrait.
 Ph.
 Nicola Gnesi.
 Courtesy of Massimiliano Pelletti.

-Artist: Massimiliano Pelletti
+An Interview with Massimiliano Pelletti

 I do love his technical experience, his ability to manipulate materials, and his study, rich in plaster casts and tools among which and with which I still love to work.
 They have always been present.
 During my childhood, I went down to his studio, and I lived everything as a game and then slowly they became natural extensions of my need for expression that led me to do what I do today.